 Pull-down and pullout faucets are the most popular style.
 They let you move the water to where it’s needed—like the farthest corners of your sink or on top of your counter.
 Most are designed for kitchens, but there are a few for bathrooms, too.
 Pullouts are shorter than pull-downs and may fit better in smaller kitchens with overhead cabinets.
 Pull-down models have high-arc spouts, which give you more working room in your sink but can splash more.
 Buttons or toggles on the spray nozzle let you pause the flow and switch between different flow rates and water patterns.

 Kohler’s Karbon faucet (available in both wall- and deck-mounted kitchen and bathroom models) has a pivoting multi-jointed spout that lets you park the multifunction spray head wherever you want.
 It’s pricey but cool.
 Visit us.kohler.com.

 Kohler Karbon wall-mounted faucet

-IKEA'S OXSKAR single-lever kitchen faucet is a study in ultra modern, easy-to-use design.
-Available in chrome-plated brass, it's IKEA's priciest faucet.
-Simplicity doesn't always come cheap.
+IKEA’S OXSKAR single-lever ikea kitchen faucet is a study in ultra modern, easy-to-use design.
+This ikea kitchen faucet is available in chrome-plated brass, it’s IKEA’s priciest faucet.
+Simplicity doesn’t always come cheap.
 Visit ikea.com.